 Rhino poaching causes a lot of harm to Rhinos and our environment.
 Rhinos are currently being decimated in Africa and other regions where these magnificent animals are found.

-The scale of poaching has dramatically escalated over the last five years, fuelled by high demand for rhino horn in the Asian market, together with ridiculously high prices that rhino horn fetches on these illegal markets.
+The scale of poaching has escalated over the last five years.
+The growing demand for rhino horns in the Asian market and the high prices that rhino horn fetches on these illegal markets fuels this.

 Drivers of Rhino Poaching in Africa

 The increase in rhino poaching incidents can be explained by economics.
 The demand for rhino horns is high – much higher than the supply.
 When demand for a resource exceeds supply, the help becomes more valuable.
 Consequently, there is more of an incentive to harvest it.